SALP Chapter 12

 "I'll sleep in my room."

-"Then I'll go outside the castle to sleep."
+"Then I'll go sleep outside the castle."

-"Don't fight, just sleep.
+"Don't fight, just come sleep.
 I'm tired."

-"You'll sleep here, Lanthe."
+"You're sleeping here, Lanthe."

-"At least until winter ends."
+"Until winter ends."

-She stared piercingly at him in return.
+She stared back at him just as intently.

 Surely not every single day.

-"Sleep well, Lord."
+"Sleep well, my lord."

-He didn't answer, just stared at her intently.
+He didn't answer, just stared at her.

 "Actually, me too, Lanthe."